budkovsky/extended-dom-element/README.md

 $dom->getElementById('some-element')->getElement->(subelement1/subelement2/subelement3');
 ```

-If default, element in selector is match to first child with valid element name.
+If default, name in selector is matched to the first child with valid element name.
 If you want to match different, non-first child on given DOM element, just add colon char and index number to the selector.

 ```php